WHERE GRADS GO

 Emily Fisher, Class of 2005

 Emily graduated in 2005 and then spent time working with Schizophrenics in an HMS-affiliated Neuroimaging lab.
 She received a 2008-2009 Fulbright Scholarship to Norway and finished her Master's in the Philosophy of Health Promotion at the University of Bergen in Norway in 2010.
 Her research interests have focused on studying youth quality of life issues within the community.
 This interest in youth health behaviors is what brought her to Norway, as she received the Fulbright grant to study adolescent nutrition habits in the Norwegian school system.
 She used findings from this experience as a basis for designing and conducting a qualitative study for her Master’s thesis research.
 Her thesis focused on detecting specific strategies the adults in community-based youth leadership development programs used for genuine youth participation and skill development, so that these successful programs could share their tools with others.
-She is now applying to PhD programs and is particularly interested in addressing issues around health information dissemination and program evaluation, especially as they relate to youth within communities affected by the social determinants of health.
+She is currently a doctoral student in community research and action at Peabody College, Venderbilt University.
+She is particularly interested in addressing issues around health information dissemination and program evaluation, especially as they relate to youth within communities affected by the social determinants of health.

 Oliver Lindhiem, Class of 2002